S-Par/BGS-Comp-Project/README.md

  ## BGS-Comp-Project
- This is a project that provides a gaming portal -There will be game servers with admins
+ This is a project that provides a gaming portal:
+ -There will be game servers with admins
  -User friends will be there
  ### Project Details